 Learn how to grow Magic Mushrooms with these intensive cultivation courses for people with money, free online resources for people with time, and everything in between.

-Here at the Fungi Academy, we’re busy finishing up production of our Online Sacred Mycology course that will teach thousands of people how to grow magic mushrooms from the privacy and comfort of their home.
+Here at the Fungi Academy, our Online Sacred Mushroom Cultivation course that has taught thousands of people how to grow magic mushrooms from the privacy and comfort of their home.

 Yet, as many people have pointed out, the skills, techniques, and information you need to become a successful sacred mushroom cultivator can be found on online forums, in books, and via other courses sprouting up across the Internet.